jlesage/docker-baseimage-gui/README.md

 #### Evaluating Boolean Values

 Environment variables are often used to store boolean values.
-Use `is-bool-value-true` and `is-bool-value-false` helpers to check these values.
+Use `is-bool-val-true` and `is-bool-val-false` helpers to check these values.

 The following values are considered "true":
   - `1`